 Native Trees in Potential Project Work Areas

+Surveys for Joshua tree (Yucca brevifolia, Y. jaegeriana) were completed in 2024 (Arcadis 2024b).
+Western Joshua tree (Yucca brevifolia), a Candidate Threatened Species under California Endangered Species Act (CESA; CDFW 2020), occurs south and west of Interstate 40 in suitable habitat along the EPL Project alignment, and eastern Joshua tree (Yucca jaegeriana) occurs north and east of Interstate 40 into Nevada along the EPL project alignment.

-A survey of potentially impacted individual native trees has not yet been completed for the EPL Project alignment; this will be completed at a later time.
-Below is a list of tree species observed on the EPL Project alignment during the 2017, 2018, and 2022 surveys.
+Surveys for other potentially impacted individual native trees in work areas along the EPL Project alignment will be completed at a later time.
+Below is a list of native tree species observed on the EPL Project alignment during the 2017, 2018, 2022, 2024, and 2025 surveys.